oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 5. To stop the SQL workload capture of allowed SQL statements, click **Stop**, and wait for the status to change to **COMPLETED**.

-    Collectively, these SQL statements are referred to as the *allow-list*.

 6. Click **Generate firewall policy**.

     A firewall policy is created, but not yet enabled (deployed).
 Notice the status of the policy is set to **Disabled**.

+7. Scroll down and review the collection of SQL statements on the allow-list.

+    With an Autonomous Database, additional SQL statements are added to the allow-list automatically and the SQL statements that you just collected have additional code inserted.

-7. To deploy the SQL Firewall policy for the `APP_USER` user, click **Deploy and enforce**.
+8. To deploy the SQL Firewall policy for the `APP_USER` user, click **Deploy and enforce**.

     The **Deploy SQL Firewall policy** dialog box is displayed.

-8. Select the following options:
+9. Select the following options:

     - Enforcement scope: **SQL statements only**
     - Action on violations: **Block and log violations**